 top of page

-Paperwhite Bulbs
+Forced Bulbs

 IMG_8939.HEIC

-3. Water your paperwhites.
-Be careful, bulbs do not like to sit in water.
 When the bulb is just getting settled and setting roots, you won't need to water as often.
 Once the bulb sets roots, you will need to pick up on the watering.
 Typically twice a week, depending on indoor temperatures.

 Paperwhites are known for their long stems, but sometimes they are too long and this can cause them to flop over!